AMWA-TV/info-004/docs/Example.md

 reg-api-1._nmos-register._tcp.gplab.com.
 TXT	"api_ver=v1.0,v1.1,v1.2,v1.3" "api_proto=http" "pri=0" "api_auth=false"
 ```

-We add a record which associated the NMOS register with the RDS.
+We add a records which associates the NMOS register and NMOS query with the RDS.
 ```
 ; RDS
 _nmos-register._tcp.gplab.com.
+3600    IN SRV  10      20      80      rds1.gplab.com.
+_nmos-query._tcp.gplab.com.
 3600    IN SRV  10      20      80      rds1.gplab.com.
 ```

 In all cases above the `SRV` records are identifying a port number of `80`.
 This would suit default HTTP access, with `443` needed for HTTPS - but again, this would be a question for the RDS vendor.